 I am an assistant professor in the Department of Electrical and Systems Engineering (as of July 2017).
 I hold a secondary appointment in the Department of Computer and Information Systems.
 I am also a faculty affiliate of the Warren Center for Network and Data Sciences.

 Before joining Penn, I was a research fellow at the Simons Institute, UC Berkeley (program: Foundations of Machine Learning).
 Prior to that, I was a post-doctoral scholar and lecturer in the Institute for Machine Learning at ETH Zürich.
 I received my Ph.D. degree in Computer and Communication Sciences from EPFL.

-• ICML 2018: We will present our work on Decenteralized Dubmodular Maximization and Projection-Free Online Optimization.
+• ICML 2018: We will present our work on Decenteralized Submodular Maximization and Projection-Free Online Optimization.

 • ISIT 2018: We will present our work on The Scaling of Reed-Muller Codes and A New Coding Paradigm for the Primitive Relay Channel.

 • Invited talk at the workshop on local algorithms (MIT) on "Submodular Maximization: The Decentralized Setting" (June 15th).

 • AISTATS 2018: We will present our work on The Stochastic Frank-Wolfe Method and Online Submodular Maximization.

 • Invited talk at the workshop on coding and information theory (Harvard, CSMA) and the University of Maryland (ECE) on "Non-asymptotic Analysis of Codes and its Practical Significance" (April 13th and March 29th).